MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 ### Licensing for app governance

 Before you get started with app governance, you should confirm your [Microsoft 365 admin center - subscriptions](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/subscriptions) and any add-ons.
-App governance is available as an add-on to organizations with:
+App governance is available as an additional subscription to organizations that already have any of the following licenses.
+Once a trial license expires, you'll have to purchase an app governance add-on license in addition to any of the licenses below:

 - Microsoft Defender for Cloud Apps (standalone)
 - Enterprise Mobility + Security E5/A5